Loose parts and authentic play experiences for children are two vitally important initiatives at Fairy Dust Teaching.

 Materials: Jenga blocks and different size wood pieces

-Materials: Cardboard tubes, blocks, cars or ball
+Materials: Cardboard tubes, blocks, cars, or balls

 Materials: Corks, Jenga blocks with numbers, blocks

-These are just a handful of the powerful ways loose parts can help ignite the flame of curiosity and creativity in our children as well as meeting the rigorous requirements set forth in our schools.
+These are just a handful of the powerful ways loose parts can help ignite the flame of curiosity and creativity in our children as well as meet the rigorous requirements set forth in our schools.